 If the bar and grill wanted to become a fine-dining establishment, they would have a problem on their hands.
 They have nowhere to go, since their business is defined by their domain.
 However, if their domain had been TheRaven.com from the start, there would be no issue with expansion.

-7. Options: If the bar closed, TheRavenBarAndGrill.com is mostly worthless and there is nothing left to be done with it.
+7. Options: If the bar closed, there is not much left that can be done with TheRavenBarAndGrill.com.
 However, if the bar’s domain was simply TheRaven.com, now the owner has some options available to them:

 – They can start a completely different business under the name “The Raven,” since the phrase is generic and can apply to many types of businesses.
 Some examples that come to mind are a liquor brand, a publishing company and a record label.